What Is Alt Text for Images?

 - Most people are visual learners.
-Moreover, all people grasp written information more effectively when it’s broken up by other types of media.
+Moreover, it is easier for people to grasp developed written content when it’s broken up by other types of media.
 Hosting high-quality and relevant images on your website encourages Google to view your site as reliable in its field and user-friendly.

-Ultimately, good alt text should be descriptive – see Google’s own "Image Best Practices" article with the header “Use descriptive alt text.”
+Ultimately, good alt text should be descriptive.
 In a few words, describe what’s in the image and include any related keywords.
-If you’re unsure whether or not your alt text makes sense: have it read to you with your eyes closed.
+If you’re unsure whether or not your alt text makes sense have it read to you with your eyes closed.

 What Does Good Alt Text Look Like?

 <img src="speaker.gif" alt="">

 These are examples of bad alt descriptions because they don’t include any actual alt text.
 If your image doesn’t need any alt text, consider adding it to your CSS.

 <img src="speaker.gif" alt="speaker speakers small speaker home speaker wireless speaker Bluetooth speakers black speaker buy speaker">